Binance is one of the most popular cryptocurrency exchanges in the world with very low trading fees starting from 0.1%.

 On the ”basic info” page, you can verify your identity by clicking on the ”verify” button.
 You will need to provide your basic personal information, a photo of your ID and a selfie.

-After completing the identity verification, your daily withdrawal limit will be 100 BTC and you will be able to deposit fiat currencies to your Binance account.
+After completing the identity verification, your daily crypto withdrawal limit will be 8M BUSD and you will be able to deposit fiat currencies to your Binance account.

 The address verification is not necessary.
 But, you may need to complete it as well to increase deposit limits for some fiat currencies.

 |≥ 1,000,000 BUSD & ≥ 25 BNB||0.09%||0.10%|

 If you trade more than 1M BUSD in the spot markets in the past 30 days and hold ≥ 25 BNB, your fee rate for spot trading will be updated and you’ll enjoy lower fee rates.

 If you’ve created your Binance account by following the steps in this tutorial, your trading fee rate will be 0.06%.